cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 filtering and scoring processes.

-Some options for customizing `kube-scheduler` include running a "scheduler extender" http(s) process or running multiple schedulers in a cluster and assigning pods to different schedulers.
+Some options for customizing `kube-scheduler` include running a *scheduler extender* http(s) process or running multiple schedulers in a cluster and assigning pods to different schedulers.
 The most straightforward method to customize `kube-scheduler` is to write a JSON file containing desired predicates and priority functions and